idiap/phonvoc/README.txt

 More technical details are available in:
-- Milos Cernak and Philip N. Garner,PhonVoc: A Phonetic and Phonological Vocoding Toolkit.
+- Milos Cernak and Philip N. Garner, PhonVoc: A Phonetic and Phonological Vocoding Toolkit.
 In: Proceedings of Interspeech, San Francisco, USA, 2016
 - Milos Cernak, Blaise Potard and Philip N. Garner, Phonological